-Club season is here again!
-How to start looking for the best club for your skill level.
+Club season is here again! to start looking for the best club for your skill level.

-Here are some of the highly recommended questions to ask before selecting a club:
+Here are some of the highly recommend questions to ask before selecting a club:

-* Does the club train players to the next highest level? or do they have to recruit good players.
+* Does the club train players to the next higher level? or do they have to recruit good players.

 * How many years has the club been around?